whylabs/langkit/langkit/docs/modules.md

 ## Text Statistics

 The `textstat` namespace will compute various text statistics for each value in every column of type `String`, using the `textstat` python package.
-It will create several udf submetrics related to the text's quality, such as readability, complexity, and grade scores.
+It will create several udf submetrics related to the text's quality, such as readability, complexity, and grade scores. `textstat` combines several readability metrics into a concensus metric named `text_standard` which LangKit emits as `aggregate_reading_level`, which incorporates metric values from "flesch_kincaid_grade", "smog_index", "coleman_liau_index", "dale_chall_readability_score", "linsear_write_formula", and "gunning_fog".
+To help focus the output of LangKit's metrics, these metrics are not included separately with `aggregate_reading_level`, but you can also include these individually by passing `schema_name=["text_standard_component"]` in calls to `udf_schema()`.
+Additionally some metrics are specific to certain languages and are not included by default but can be added as an additional schema name specifying the language code.

 ### Usage